tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 path1: /publishingapis.html
 redirect_from:
 - /learnapidoc/pubapis_other_tool_options.html
+- /learnapidoc/pubapis_docs_as_code_tool_options.html
 ---

 In the developer documentation space, there are many different tools for creating documentation, and there’s no clear industry standard.
-Different tools may better suit different environments, skill sets, and products.
+Different tools may better suit different environments, skill sets, products, and requirements.
 On this page, I've listed the most common authoring tools related to the developer documentation space.

 There are a lot of tools in this space, and I've sorted them into three main groups: static site generators, hosting and deployment options, and static CMS platforms.
 You use static site generators to author content, and hosting and deployment options to build and deploy the content.
 Some solutions combine the two &mdash; these I call static CMS's.